Comparing direct limit and inverse limit of even $K$-groups in non-commutative $p$-adic Lie extensions: Iwasawa modules

 \bpf Replacing $G$ by a smaller subgroup, we may assume that $G$ is pro-$p$ with no $p$-torsion.
 Since $M_G$ is finite, Nakayama lemma tells us that $M$ is finitely generated over $\Zp\ps{G}$.
 It then follows from a formula of Harris \cite[Theorem 1.10]{Har} that

-where $\{G_n\}$ is a certain prescribed decreasing sequence of open subgroups with $\cap_{n\geq 1} G_n =\{1\}$ (see \cite[P. 105]{Har} for its precise definition).
+where $d$ is the dimension of $G$ (in the sense of \cite[Theorem 8.36]{DSMS}) and $\{G_n\}$ is a certain prescribed decreasing sequence of open subgroups with $\cap_{n\geq 1} G_n =\{1\}$ (see \cite[P. 105]{Har} for its precise definition).
 In view of the systematically coinvariant-finiteness assumption, we have $\rank_{\Zp}(M_{G_n}) =0$ for every $n$.
 This in turn forces $\rank_{\Zp\ps{G}}(M)=0$ in the above equality which proves the lemma. \epf

 The next short exact sequence will be a key component for our subsequent discussion.

 \bp For every systematically coinvariant-finite $\Zp\ps{G}$-module $M$, we have the following short exact sequence

 where the transition maps in the limit is given by norm maps. \ep